OldManUmby/DND.SRD.Wiki/pages/18.monsters/default.md

 **_Vampire Weaknesses_**.
 The vampire has the following flaws:

-_Forbiddance._ The vampire can’t enter a residence without an invitation from one of the occupants.
+_Forbiddance_.
+The vampire can’t enter a residence without an invitation from one of the occupants.

-_Harmed by Running Water._ The vampire takes 20 acid damage when it ends its turn in running water.
+_Harmed by Running Water_.
+The vampire takes 20 acid damage when it ends its turn in running water.

-_Stake to the Heart._ The vampire is destroyed if a piercing weapon made of wood is driven into its heart while it is incapacitated in its resting place.
+_Stake to the Heart_.
+The vampire is destroyed if a piercing weapon made of wood is driven into its heart while it is incapacitated in its resting place.

-_Sunlight Hypersensitivity._ The vampire takes 20 radiant damage when it starts its turn in sunlight.
+_Sunlight Hypersensitivity_.
+The vampire takes 20 radiant damage when it starts its turn in sunlight.
 While in sunlight, it has disadvantage on attack rolls and ability checks.

 **Actions**